Preliminary hearing set in Wisconsin bar shooting - News Break

 Preliminary hearing set in Wisconsin bar shooting

-A judge on Thursday set a preliminary hearing for a Wisconsin man charged with killing three people and wounding three others in a shooting at a crowded bar.
+KENOSHA, Wis. — A judge on Thursday set a preliminary hearing for a Wisconsin man charged with killing three people and wounding three others in a shooting at a crowded bar.
 Rakayo Vinson, 24, of Kenosha, faces three counts of first-degree intentional homicide and three counts of attempted first-degree intentional homicide in the April 18 shooting at Somers House Tavern in the village of Somers in Kenosha County.
-He would face life in prison if convicted on any of the counts.www.sandiegouniontribune.com
+He would face life in prison if convicted on any of the counts.www.startribune.com

 Comments / 0